flyeven/compare_csvs_python/README.md

 Note:
 This works for similar csv files (they should have similar number of columns and similar set of data columns)

+How to run?
+python compare_csv.py dir1 dir2

+where dir1 and dir2 contains the similar set of csv files.
+You should copy the folders to wherever the script compare_csv.py exists